-The Academic Staff Union Of Universities (ASUU) has commenced an indefinite strike.
+The Academic Staff Union of Universities, ASUU has confirmed the indefinite extension of its ongoing strike.

 - ASUU Strike: Federal Government Withdraws Order to Reopen Universities

 - ASUU Strike Hindering Bursary Payment to Tertiary Education Students

 - Court Orders Academic Staff Union of Universities (ASUU) to Call Off Strike

 - ASUU Strike: Imo State University (IMSU) Pulls Out, Resumes Academic Session

 - FG Vs ASUU: Court Adjourns Proceeding till September 16